Professor Derek Bell OBE has been appointed following a recruitment process and starts on 1 September 2021.

 Professor Bell has 40 years’ experience in the NHS and previously served as President of the Royal College of Physicians.
 He was awarded an OBE in 2018 for services to Unscheduled Care and Quality Improvement.

-The two trusts are the area’s largest employers, with almost 15,000 staff, and by continuing to work closely together beyond the pandemic, both organisations hope to make a bigger and lasting impact by:
+The two Trusts are the area’s largest employers, with almost 15,000 staff.
+By continuing to work closely together beyond the pandemic, both organisations hope to make a bigger and lasting impact by:

-- Playing a leading role in helping to bring inward investment into the Tees Valley and North Yorkshire.
+- Playing a leading role in helping to bring inward investment into the Tees alley and North Yorkshire.

-Angela Seward, lead governor at South Tees Hospitals NHS Foundation Trust, said: “The future of healthcare in the Tees Valley and North Yorkshire lies in working much more closely together and I am delighted that Derek Bell is joining us as our new permanent joint chair.
+Angela Seward is lead governor at South Tees Hospitals NHS Foundation Trust.
+She said: “The future of healthcare in the Tees Valley and North Yorkshire lies in working much more closely together.
+And I am delighted that Derek Bell is joining us as our new permanent joint chair.
 I would also like to thank Neil Mundy for the work he has done as our interim joint chair whilst this recruitment process took place.”